-Sometimes when you are in an unhealthy relationship with someone, it can be difficult to see everything in an objective way, because of the deep love you feel for them.
-But looking out for a few warning signs of an unhealthy relationship can help you protect yourself from further pain and heartbreak.
-Now the question is, what is an unhealthy relationship, and what are the signs of an unhealthy relationship?
+Sometimes when you are in an unhealthy relationship with someone, it can be difficult to see everything in an objective way, because of the love you feel for them.
+But looking out for the signs of an unhealthy relationship can help you protect yourself from further pain and heartbreak.
+Let’s find out the red flags of unhealthy relationships.

 The most important truths are the ones we often hide from ourselves when we’re not ready to face our fears or let go of a relationship we’ve been holding onto at the expense of ourselves.

 When you want so badly for a relationship to work that you avoid these important truths, they don’t go away.
 They show up at first as a small whisper, then they grow louder until it becomes harder and harder to ignore them.

 However, because unhealthy relationships can cause you to question yourself and your judgment, you may tune out this whisper—even as it grows louder.
 This disconnection from yourself may make it even more difficult to recognize when a relationship is not serving you.